scalar-labs/scalardb/docs/design.md

 ### Clustering order

 As mentioned, records in Scalar DB are sorted by the clustering-key in a partition.
-You can specify the default sort orders of the clustering-key, that's called clustering orders, when you create tables.
+You can specify the default sort orders of the clustering-key, that's called clustering order, when you create tables.
 If the clustering-key consists of multiple columns, you can specify clustering order for each column.

 ### Secondary index